junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "You want to name him something else?" he hears Sam answer, then sees him reaching out to the woman, holding her waist, pulling her into a hug and a light kiss, as if they haven't seen each other for a year, instead of less than a morning.

 The woman wraps her arms around Sam's back, holding him close.
 Dean can see her hands gripping the back of his flannel, her ring finger reflecting a silvery light.
-She must have whispered something funny near Sam's ear, Sam barks out a louder laughter again.
+She must have whispered something funny near Sam's ear, Sam barks out louder laughter again.
 They finally walk into the house after that.

-The clean painted door closes behind them.
+The clean, painted door closes behind them.

 Dean stares at the closed door for a moment longer, with a small smile tugging at his lips.

-There is a large iron lock on the garage door, addition to last time.
+There is a large iron lock on the garage door, in addition to last time.
 A printout is taped at eye level, too far for Dean to read, but sure enough, there is an image of the Impala.

 Dean wonders briefly what Sam did when he found out the Impala was missing.
 Did he check the security footage and traffic cameras like they would for a case?
 Or did he just call the police station and post flyers in the neighborhood, like a *normal* person with a lost pet?